 Remote work does not in any way block projects that we have already been implementing.
 Now, all communications take place “online”, but this is nothing new for us.
 We are already experienced in such activities as conducting online training and discussing projects with customers during regular teleconferences.
 The team of administrators work in the Atlassian environment of our clients — they do it equally efficiently from the office as well as from home because they are provided with the necessary access.
 Once again, I would like to emphasize that transferring processes to the IT environment is a better and more efficient solution than traditional document flow or distribution into many different applications. — adds Tomasz Pabich, Project Manager at Transition Technologies PSC.

-The TTPSC Atlassian team has so far carried out many different integrations between applications and the Atlassian environment, including Jira Service Desk integration with Team Viewer, which allows remote access to another person’s desktop.
+The TTPSC Atlassian team has so far carried out many different integrations between applications and the Atlassian environment, including Jira Service Management integration with Team Viewer, which allows remote access to another person’s desktop.
 This type of program is a great solution for IT technicians — enabling them to remotely help users who have problems, for example, with logging into the application or with a system error.
-This integration of Team Viewer into Jira Service Desk is one of such additional conveniences for IT support.
+This integration of Team Viewer into Jira Service Management is one of such additional conveniences for IT support.

 *Team Viewer allows an IT specialist to access the desktop of the person who reports the problem.
 Of course, the user must enter a correct, one-time password.
 The program is equipped with appropriate security measures so that nobody can get access to a location they are not authorized to get to.

 *Integrating the Atlassian environment with other applications is no problem for us.
 TTPSC Atlassian specialists comprehensively deal with the configuration of brand systems in such a way that they fully meet the customer needs.
 We have certificates confirming our competence, experience supported by letters of recommendation and teams of specialists that will cope with any challenge: from business analysis, through implementation and administration to custom development.